 It is also crucial that you have the option of including your client’s information on the invoice.
 Your clients may not want to pay an invoice that doesn’t contain their company’s name.
 Additionally, make sure you include your preferred payment method.
 You would also want to indicate any payment plan or advance payment on the custom-built invoice.
 An editable section should be made on the template that allows for all these actions.

 A good and professional written custom invoice template should allow for the itemization of goods and services your company sells to clients.
 You would not want to send an invoice to your clients, which lacks clarity and structure.
 An itemized custom invoice template leads to an invoice, which serves as a good source of useful information for clients.

 A table within your custom invoice template allows you to itemize every item or service delivered.
 It also allows you to provide a concise description, cost, quantity, and other relevant information concerning items purchased.
-Additionally, it allows for calculation and inclusion of subtotals, taxes, discounts, other charges, and total amount due.
+Additionally, it allows for the calculation and inclusion of subtotals, taxes, discounts, other charges, and the total amount due.

 Personalize Each Invoice

 In most cases, your company may have tens or hundreds of clients you deal with daily.
 Your relationship with each client is important to you.
 Therefore, you should ensure that your clients recognize how important they are to your business.
 As such, you should develop a custom invoice template that lets you express your gratitude to your clients for their continuous patronage.

 Make sure to customize your invoice template with an editable personal message box, which allows you to edit messages you may include within invoices.
 Also, you should ensure you use polite and professional language so that you don’t convey the wrong meaning to your clients.
 A simple “Thank You” or “Season Greetings” can solidify your relationship with your clients.